venenux/alpine-wiki/tutorials/alpine-install-from-usb-to-disk-pc-single-boot-only.md

 ![](https://venenux.github.io/alpine-espanol/instalar/instalar-desde-virtualbox-a-discoreal-dualboot-screenshot-01.png)

-> **Warning** Tip: If your system is not configured to boot from a USB drive, it must be configured in the BIOS, '''ask/search to your vendor or technical support''', Toshiba computers need to hit F1 to choose boot medium, DELL must hit F11 to choose medium for example, and so and so}}
+> **Warning** Tip: If your system is not configured to boot from a USB drive, it must be configured in the BIOS/UEFI, **ask/search to your vendor or technical support**, Toshiba computers need to hit F1 to choose boot medium, DELL must hit F11 to choose medium for example, and so and so

-#### after start to setup the script

-For this use case, unlike other installation systems, Alpine's is automatic on the disk, and mounts several partitions depending on the case, as in this document the procedure is automatic, at least four partitons will be created by the installer and these will be configured as needed, if it is UEFI or BIOS, always the automatic setup will do that.

-> **Warning** The drive will be assumed to be fully used since alpine setup in this guide will be on its own and single setup only, it will not be necessary to partition or format as the installer will do it.
-Assumes a minimum 4 gig disk where swap will be 2 gigs in sizes.
+## Installing after boot up

 > **Warning** if you do not download the extended ISO it may require internet.!!!